coleifer/peewee/docs/peewee/db_tools.rst

          1. column is added as allowing NULLs
          2. ``UPDATE`` query is executed to populate the default value
          3. column is changed to NOT NULL

+         With ``allow_not_null=True`` the column is added ``NOT NULL`` in a single statement and no default is required.
+Existing rows are the caller's responsibility: postgres and sqlite refuse to add the column, while MySQL backfills its implicit default.

    .. method:: drop_column(table, column_name, cascade=True)